 The city is divided into two parts—Buda, which occupies the west side, and Pest occupying the east—linked by the historic Chain Bridge.
 While Buda is known for its quiet, sophisticated neighborhoods, green hills, and fairy-tale-like architecture, Pest boasts numerous cultural treasures and is home to the Parliament Building, Central Market Hall, and the Hungarian Opera House.
 It also delivers a live atmosphere with multiple bars, restaurants, and cafés.

 The high season in Budapest starts from May to September, with many locals and tourists enjoying outdoor events, festivals, and open-air dining in warm weather.
 You can expect large crowds during this time, despite higher accommodation prices.
-Since there will be many people there, it’s essential to keep your belongings safe in a secure luggage locker in Budapest while navigating the city.
+Since there will be many people there, it’s essential to keep your belongings safe in a secure luggage location in Budapest while navigating the city.

 Is Budapest safe to visit right now?